apache/tvm-vta/hardware/intelfocl/README.rst

 Test your compiled VTA kernel
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The intelfocl target uses a local RPC session and you need to program your FPGA acceleration card using the correct bitstream before any calculation.
-To configure that, make sure the following instructions is added to your python script.
+To configure that, make sure the following instructions are added to your python script.

 .. code:: python